 When it comes time to renew a lease, there can be many questions first-time landlords have over how to exactly conduct the process.
 Fortunately, it is relatively easy to initiate the process if you and your renter have decided it’s in both parties best interest to re-sign a lease for another year, month, or 6-months—whatever you decided!

 How to renew a lease as a landlord?

 As a landlord, you have the option to re-sign a lease with a tenant if they’d like to stay in your rental.
-If you’ve both agreed that renewing a lease is the best choice, then check out the lease signing process outlined below.
+If you’ve both agreed that renewing a lease is the best choice, then check out the contract signing process outlined below.

 When to renew a lease?

-Leases are typically renewed within 30-60 days.
+Leases are typically signed within 30-60 days.

 It’s important to stay organized and on top of your lease obligations so that you know when a lease expiration is up and coming.
 A property management site like RentRedi can show you at a glance if a lease is expiring or not, so you can have time to think over whether or not you’d like to renew a lease with a tenant.

 Does rent go up when you renew a lease?